A-Z Artist Index Compilations Record Labels Media

 7" - Santides Records - SUE 66 - UK - 1992 - no PS, 500 copies

 Notes: Four Johnny Cash covers, two recorded in mono.
+The studio recordings were done in two sessions in GLR studios, live to DAT.
 This EP was released in conjunction with a series of concerts of Johnny Cash covers during 1991 and 1992.
-Lineup: Frank Rynne (vocals, rhythm guitar), Alex Hooper (guitar), Antony O'Neill (bass), Tom Hopper (drums, except "Folsom Prison Blues") Nigel Preston (drums on "Folsom Prison Blues").
+Lineup confirmed as: Frank Rynne (vocals, rhythm guitar), Alex Hooper (guitar), Antony O'Neill (bass), Tom Hopper (drums, except "Folsom Prison Blues") and Nigel Preston (drums on "Folsom Prison Blues" only).

 • Destroy All Rational Thought